esartor/cordova-facebook/README.md

 cordova-facebook
 ================

+This is a fork of [https://github.com/ccsoft/cordova-facebook] to add support to share the same Facebook App ID among multiple iOS apps.

 [Cordova](http://cordova.apache.org/) plugin that handles Facebook integration for mobile (iOS and Android) apps.

 Project uses mobile native platform FacebookSDK for iOS and Android to utilize basic operations for a mobile app that uses Cordova.